-POLICIES FOR CLINICAL PRACTICA Description of Clinical Practica
+POLICIES FOR CLINICAL PRACTICA Description of Clinical Practicums

 - Clinical practica are scheduled clinical "internships" performed at a clinical laboratory that is a formal clinical site affiliate of BCC's MLT/Phlebotomy Program. - Clinical Practicum I is comprised of clinical experience in the areas of specimen collection, urinalysis, body fluids, hematology, coagulation and serology.
-To complete Clinical Practicum I, you must document approximately 122 hours, or longer if determined; of clinical experience (less any advanced placement), meet the competencies of the discipline and meet the criteria stated in the "Grading--Pass/Fail Criteria" section that follows.
+To complete Clinical Practicum I, you must document approximately 140 hours, or longer if determined; of clinical experience (less any advanced placement), meet the competencies of the discipline and meet the criteria stated in the "Grading--Pass/Fail Criteria" section that follows.
 Comprehensive exams for each rotation must be passed with 70% or above to pass the Clinical practicum. - Clinical Practicum II is comprised of clinical experience in the areas of immunohematology, chemistry and microbiology.
-To complete Clinical Practicum II, you must document approximately 220 hours, or longer if determined; of clinical experience (less any advanced placement), meet the competencies of each discipline and meet the criteria state in the "Grading--Pass/Fail Criteria" section that follows.
-Comprehensive exams for each rotation must be passed with a 70% or above to pass the Clinical practicum.
+To complete Clinical Practicum II, you must document approximately 230 hours, or longer if determined; of clinical experience (less any advanced placement), meet the competencies of each discipline and meet the criteria state in the "Grading--Pass/Fail Criteria" section that follows.
+Comprehensive exams for each rotation must be passed with a 70% or above to pass the Clinical practicum. - Clinical practicum Comprehensive exams for each area of rotation must be passed with a 70% or above to pass the clinical practicum.

-Eligibility for Clinical Practica
+Eligibility for Clinical Practicums